sanctuarycomputer/style/README.md

 ## React and Tailwind - Gotchas!

-Bellow, we have included some common anti-patterns that we see when new developers are in the process of being onboarded to a react and tailwind project.
+In this section, we have included common anti-patterns that exist when a new developer is being onboarded to a tailwind and react project.

 <br>

-### **Conditional classNames**
+### **Conditional class names**

 <br>